pjungwir/pgcon-2023-talk-exec-phase/README.md

-# Postgres Pipeline: Esp Emph Exec
+# Postgres Pipeline: Especially Emphasizing Execution

 These are the slides and my notes for a talk about the Postgres query pipeline, in particular the executor phase.